 “In order to become familiar with mechanical workshop processes, and the safe use thereof, you are required to undertake mechanical workshop training in the Department of Mechanical Engineering (not the basic mechanical workshop training offered by the Department of Electrical and Computer Engineering) in the use of hand tools, drilling, milling, turning, and welding.
 The Department of Mechanical Engineering offers this 35-hour training course in the evenings or during the holidays in our dedicated training facility.
 You may also complete this training at an approved establishment.

 It is strongly recommended that first year students with little or no experience with engineering tools complete the core workshop course before the start of the second semester.

 Students should enrol in a Mechanical Workshop Training course via the Online Workshop Enrolment website.
 Classes will be finalized and students notified of their confirmed class groups shortly thereafter.

 An electrical workshop course conducted in the Department of Electrical and Computer Engineering must be completed by all Mechatronics students before enrolment in the 2nd Professional year.

 The Electrical Workshop is run by the department of Electrical and Computer Engineering in the Electronics Laboratory.
 During 2015 the Electronics Laboratory will be located next to the Kirkwood Village units and recreation centre.
 Refer to map (PDF, 168 kB).

-If you do not attend your assigned workshop course you will not be able to enrol for any of the other course in that year, unless exceptional circumstances prevented your attendance.
+If you do not attend the workshop course you booked into, you will not be able to enrol for any of the other courses in that year, unless exceptional circumstances prevented your attendance.